rdococ/tinytalk/readme.md

 Procedures are syntax sugar for objects with only a `:` method.

+Suffixing the last parameter of a method with `...` will make it a vararg parameter holding the rest of the arguments.
+This and object decoration are experimental features.

 ## Semantics

 All values are objects.
 An object consists of a set of methods with zero or more parameters.
 Sending a message to an object runs the method with that name, or throws an error if there is no such method.
 Objects with decoration expressions will forward messages to decorated objects.